swapnilsalsankar/my-portfolio/README.md

 Run the development server: `npm start`
 Open your browser and visit `http://localhost:3000` to view your portfolio locally.

-## Acknowledgments
-Give credit to any third-party libraries, frameworks, or resources you have used in your portfolio.

----

 Thank you for visiting my portfolio!
 If you have any feedback or suggestions, feel free to reach out.